rexposadas/attendee-mcp/README.md

 10. **"Get chat messages from bot `<bot_id>`"** - Retrieve all chat messages from the meeting
 11. **"Get the recording from bot `<bot_id>`"** - Get download URL for meeting recording
 12. **"Delete all data for bot `<bot_id>`"** - Permanently delete recordings, transcripts, etc.

+## Combining MCPs
+Combining MCPs leads to powerful workflows.
+For example, I use the Brave Search MCP alongside the Attendee MCP.
+When I ask Claude, “Who won the last Roland Garros tournament?”, it:

+1. Uses the web MCP to find the answer online.
+2. Pipes the result to the Attendee bot, which speaks the answer back to me

 ## 🚀 Installation